-We know travel insurance can be confusing so we have come up with a handy list of
+We know travel insurance can be confusing so we have come up with a handy list of frequently asked questions to help you find the best cover.

 General

-No, it is not a legal requirement, but you’d be crazy not to.
+No, it is not a legal requirement, but you'd be crazy not to.
 Last year up to 18% of New Zealanders went on holiday without any travel Insurance.
 However, this number declines each year as the importance of being covered becomes more evident.
-It’s important to note that you are personally liable for covering medical or other expenses you incur while overseas.
+It's important to note that you are personally liable for covering medical or other expenses you incur while overseas.
 The New Zealand government cannot pay for these.
-They state, “Do not leave New Zealand without comprehensive travel and medical insurance – treatment of a minor injury or a hospital admission can be very expensive in some countries.
+They state, "Do not leave New Zealand without comprehensive travel and medical insurance -- treatment of a minor injury or a hospital admission can be very expensive in some countries.
 Ask your travel agent, bank or doctor for available options and carry evidence of your insurance cover at all times.
-Make sure it covers the activities you will be undertaking, and any pre-existing medical conditions.""
+Make sure it covers the activities you will be undertaking, and any pre-existing medical conditions."

 An excess is an amount that you pay upfront if you make a travel insurance claim.
 Remember that excess applies once per claimed event, not once per claim.
 So for example, if you are claiming for lost luggage and delay expenses you will have to pay the excess twice, once for each covered event.